LiuRanMath/Persistent-path-spectral-based-ML/README.md

 The above function can be found in "code/euclid2007.py"

 ## A easier way to reproduce our results
 We have provided all the data needed for PDBbind-v2007.
-You can directly run the script "code/euclid2007.py" to get our results for PDBbind-v2007.
+You can firstly unzip the zip file "data/2007/refined-set.zip", then you can directly run the script "code/euclid2007.py" to get our results for PDBbind-v2007.